Six Signs It Might Be Time to Switch 529 Plans

 529 plans are investment vehicles that go up or down in value based on the performance of the investment options and the overall stock and bond markets.
 Stock market returns are volatile and will fluctuate, and so will your 529 plan’s performance.

-Past performance is not an indicator of future results, but by keeping your funds in a 529 plan that consistently under-performs its benchmark you may be putting your child’s college savings at risk.
-Families who are risk-averse may consider switching to a 529 plan with more conservative or FDIC-insured investment options.
+Past performance is not an indicator of future results, but keeping your funds in a 529 plan that consistently underperforms its benchmark may put your child’s college savings at risk.
+Risk-averse families may consider switching to a 529 plan with more conservative or FDIC-insured investment options.

 Families can monitor their 529 plan’s performance by reviewing quarterly statements from the program manager and Savingforcollege.com’s quarterly 529 plan rankings.